mjeromin/configs/README.md

 #### Alarm Clock
 This emoji is generated when the environment variable `ALARMCLOCK` is set to a 24-hour time `HH:MM` (ie. `ALARMCLOCK=15:45`).
 It is used to alert the user when the alarm time has exired by blinking the emoji.
 To turn off the clock, just unset this variable.

+#### Dark theme
+If your terminal uses a dark theme, you can switch the prompt to use a white font color by setting variable `DARK_THEME=1`

 ### Tested
 The prompt has been tested for working emoji and color in [Fedora 28](https://getfedora.org/) on the following terminals:
 * gnome-terminal